pulibrary/dpul-collections/README.md

 ```
 (I can't remember which of these actually helped so if you try it please update this doc)

+### Visual feeedback

+There are two settings in config/test.exs for the playwright configuration that you can toggle between true / false -- one to turn off headless mode (and have your browser actually spin up) and one to take a screenshot every time there's a failure in a feature test.

 ## Production tasks